cairo-book/cairo-book/src/ch09-01-unrecoverable-errors-with-panic.md

 You can use the `nopanic` notation to indicate that a function will never panic.
 Only `nopanic` functions can be called in a function annotated as `nopanic`.

-Example:
+Here is an example:

 ```rust,noplayground
 {{#include ../listings/ch09-error-handling/no_listing_04_nopanic/src/lib.cairo}}
 ```

-Wrong example:
+This function will always return `42` and is guaranteed to never panic.
+Conversely, the following function is not guaranteed to never panic:

 ```rust,noplayground
 {{#include ../listings/ch09-error-handling/no_listing_05_nopanic_wrong/src/lib.cairo:wrong-nopanic}}
 ```

-If you write the following function that includes a function that may panic you will get the following error:
+If you try to compile this function that includes code that may panic, you will get the following error:

 ```shell
 error: Function is declared as nopanic but calls a function that may panic.